 As an experienced public adjusting firm, CMA is well-versed in documentation, evaluation, negotiation and other key aspects of insurance disputes.
 Our appraisers are trained and qualified to analyze, investigate and assess damage from fires, floods and other perils.
 We are here to support our fellow industry professionals and advocate for the consumers they serve.

-Searching for help?
-Our team is ready to listen and see if we can get you the help you are entitled to!
-Please submit the form to be connected to our experienced team or call [xfield_phone] to speak to someone right away
+Searching for answers?
+Our staff is ready to pay attention and see if we can get you the help you deserve!
+Please fill out the form to be connected to our expert personnel or call (317) 342-7540 to speak to someone right away